-5 Things to do if Local Support Services Close
+Five things to do if Local Support Services Close

 us about service closures across the country.
 These are valuable day (and sometimes overnight) services for people with learning disabilities, mental health challenges and dementia, to name a few.

 We've been chatting in our community about what we can do, if we find our valuable support services closing.
-As usual, our community have come up with some wonderfully practical top tips for next steps you might like to take.
+As usual, our community have come up with some wonderfully practical top tips for next steps we might like to take.

 Write a strongly worded letter, pop to one of their surgeries, give them a call, or if they're active on social media - get their attention there.
 Tell them what this service is, why it's invaluable and the impact it will have by closing.
 Things to ask;